 With increased foot and vehicle traffic to the City, however, parking will still be necessary for residents and visitors.
 Opportunities to consolidate and share parking could help address this need while reducing the acreage of land devoted to parking.
-The City should continue to pursue conversations with the property owner of the OCFS surface parking lots to come to an agreement allowing the public to utilize parking lots when staff are not present, on evenings and weekends to increase utilization and allow for the transformation of other existing parking lots, as noted under Strategy 1.1.
-This property owner was contacted several times throughout the BOA planning process without success.
+The City should continue to pursue conversations with the property owner of the OCFS surface parking lots to come to an agreement allowing the public to utilize parking lots when staff are not present, on evenings and weekends to increase utilization and allow for the transformation of other existing parking lots.